Meg Donnelly

-Meg Elizabeth Donnelly (born July 25, 2000) is an American actress.
-She played Taylor Otto in the ABC sitcom American Housewife (2016–2021), Addison Wells in the Disney Channel film series Zombies (2018–present), and Mary Campbell in the CW television series The Winchesters (2022–2023).
+Meg Elizabeth Donnelly (born July 25, 2000) is an American actress and singer.
+She played Taylor Otto in the ABC sitcom American Housewife (2016–2021), Addison Wells in the Disney Channel film series Zombies (2018–2025), and Mary Campbell in the CW television series The Winchesters (2022–2023).

 Early life

 Donnelly was born in New York City and grew up in Peapack-Gladstone, New Jersey.
 She is an only child.
 She began training in voice, dance and acting at the Annie's Playhouse School of Performing Arts in Far Hills, New Jersey at the age of six.
 She has appeared as a featured vocalist in several Kids of the Arts, Broadway Kids and Time To Shine productions in New York City.
 While in New York, to better communicate with Japanese exchange students at her high school, she began learning their language, later releasing one of her singles in Japanese.

 Career

 Donnelly co-starred as Ash in the 2013 Netflix series Team Toon.
 She was the American face of Clean and Clear's 2015 Awkward to Awesome campaign, and was the understudy for the role of Louisa von Trapp in the NBC television special The Sound of Music Live!.
 She starred in the 2015 Nickelodeon pilot Future Shock, but it was not sold.